Company Registration in Thailand for Foreigners: FAQs

 Can foreigners own 100% of a Thai Limited Company?

 Yes, foreigners can own 100% of a Thai Limited Company in certain industries, subject to the Foreign Business Act and other regulations.
-However, some industries may require specific permissions or have restrictions on foreign ownership.
+However, some industries may require specific permissions or restrict foreign ownership.

 The Foreign Business Act of Thailand restricts certain business activities to Thai nationals only or requires foreigners to obtain a Foreign Business License to engage in those activities.
-However, there are certain industries where foreign ownership is allowed up to 100% without the need for a Foreign Business License.
+However, certain industries allow foreign ownership up to 100% without needing a Foreign Business License.

-To determine the foreign ownership restrictions for a Thai Limited Company, you would need to consider the Foreign Business Act and its amendments, as well as any relevant regulations and notifications issued by the Thai government.
+To determine the foreign ownership restrictions for a Thai Limited Company, you would need to consider the Foreign Business Act and its amendments and any relevant regulations and notifications issued by the Thai government.

 Are there any nationality requirements for directors or shareholders?